PrometheanDissident/prometheandissident.github.io/pages/race.md

 ### <span style="background-color:lightcoral">How to Accommodate for Ethnic Diversity</span>

+- Private-public distinction
+- In public goods arguments, just advocate for only having public goods for natives

 ### <span style="background-color:lightcoral">Why Ethnostates and Racialism are Cringe and Dumb</span>

 ### <span style="background-color:lightcoral">Identity Politics is Inevitable</span>